Cecil Holmes (music executive): Cavaliers and Fi-Tones

 In 1952, Holmes, Ron Moseley, Ron Anderson, and Lowe Murray formed the Cavaliers Quartet, singing on street corners.
 When Anderson left for the Army, Lloyd Davis and Gene Redd joined and the new group continued as the Fi-Tones.
 After signing a contract with Atlas Record, the high school buddies had several regional hits – Foolish Dreams, It Wasn’t a Lie, and I belong to You and performed the first of many shows at the Apollo Theatre in Harlem.
-Holmes joined another group – The Solitaires[i] – after high school, touring with them throughout the East Coast for a year.
+Holmes joined another group – The Solitaires – after high school, touring with them throughout the East Coast for a year.